Minutes of the Archives Partnership Trust

 Endowment Balance and Quality

-Upon the motion to adjourn the meeting made by Mr. Iselin, seconded by Mrs. Vietor, and unanimously passed, the meeting adjourned at 11:40am.
+A motion to adjourn the meeting was made by Mr. Hanna, seconded by Mr. Pagano, and unanimously passed.
+Ms. Brinkley adjourned the meeting at 10:47 am and thanked all for their participation.

 Jill A. Rydberg